What is Mobile Messaging and How Your Business Can Benefit From It

 A popular use for mobile messages is to promote new products or to let customers know you're having sales.

-The key here to is to make these offers exclusive to your SMS network, so that only text subscribers can access those deals.
+The key here is to make these offers exclusive to your SMS network, so that only text subscribers can access those deals.

-6. Obtaining feedback
+6. Obtaining Feedback

 SMS messaging is a powerful platform for capturing customer feedback.